PalatinCoder/jan-sl.de/content/itryarch/_index.md

 ---
 title: "I Try Arch (btw)"
+description: "On a rainy sunday afternoon I felt the sudden urge to ditch Windows as my desktop OS and replace it with some Linux distro.
+Read about my adventures here."
 ---

 On a rainy sunday afternoon I felt the sudden urge to ditch Windows as my desktop OS and replace it with some Linux distro.